 - It doesn’t keep track of when and where you have pinned a pin in the past.
 I recommend using a spreadsheet, Trello, or Airtable to keep track of your pins.

 I think the native Pinterest scheduler is handy for initially getting your pin out on Pinterest.
 Pinterest likes when you actually interact within Pinterest, as opposed to doing EVERYTHING within Tailwind.
 So even if you are using Tailwind, I think it’s worth giving the scheduler a try.

 The Pinterest scheduler is also perfect for those starting out, and not sure they want to pay for Tailwind yet.
 However, Tailwind does have a free trial of 100 pins (no time limit), so it’s worth also trying Tailwind with the free trial.

-For people serious about their Pinterest marketing, or those that have a ton of content to pin, I definitely recommend Tailwind.
+For people wanting to save the time they spend on Pinterest, or those that have a ton of content to pin, I definitely recommend Tailwind.
 I’m sure it’s possible to get by with the native scheduler, but Tailwind gives a lot more flexibility and features to make the task easier.
-You also get the bonus of Tailwind Tribes for extra traffic.
-I have found up to 50% of traffic for both myself and clients can come from tribes.
+You also get the bonus of Tailwind Communities for extra traffic.

 Whichever scheduler you use, I want to be clear about some Pinterest recommendations.